 New on film: Summerfest edition

-Leon casino, With the Free Press Summer Fest on the horizon there might not be a lot of time to see movies this weekend.
-Although it must be noted that one of the acts on the FPSF 2015 bill is Belle and Sebastian.
-B&S’s Stuart Murdoch also wrote and directed and composed the songs for the 2014 film God Help the Girl, a movie well worth your time seeking.
+With the Free Press Summer Fest on the horizon there might not be a lot of time to see movies this weekend.
+Although it must be noted that one of the acts on the FPSF 2023 bill is Belle and Sebastian.
+B&S’s Stuart Murdoch also wrote and directed and composed the songs for the 2023 film God Help the Girl, a movie well worth your time seeking.

 In theaters this weekend the gamut ranges from mainstream studio fare like Spy and Entourage to indie releases The Connection and I’ll See You in My Dreams.

 One movie that gets the short end of the stick is Slow West.
 Originally slated for a certain art house Slow West is now only available for VOD viewing.
 That’s a shame because the way this neo-classical western captures magnificent Colorado landscapes, and in the predominately 1.66:1 aspect ratio, is a beauty to behold on the big screen.
 The theme of foreigners (Scottish) in the Wild West gets a methodical treatment.
 Sure there’s some violence particularly at the end but Slow West mainly concerns itself with bigger questions, like the role of the stronger whenever there’s more than one male in the frame.
 Or the wonderful nature of a star filled sky that dwarfs even the mountains, which themselves make the plains and the people that inhabit them miniscule.